puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_defaults.markdown

 The general form of resource defaults is:

 * The resource type, capitalized.
-(If the type has a namespace separator (`::`) in its name, every segment must be capitalized.
-E.g., `Concat::Fragment`.)
+(If the type has a namespace separator (`::`) in its name, every segment must be capitalized: for example, `Concat::Fragment`.)
 * An opening curly brace.
 * Any number of attribute and value pairs.
 * A closing curly brace.